 International fisheries instruments of importance to fisheries in the ABNJ of the WECAFC region

-Dr. Raymon van Anrooy, WECAFC Secretary presented, “International fisheries instruments of importance to fisheries in the ABNJ of the WECAFC region.”
-He discussed binding and non-binding instruments of relevance to ABNJ fisheries.
-The main instrument being the United Nations Convention on the Law of the Sea (UNCLOS), which lays down a comprehensive regime of law and order in the world's oceans and seas establishing rules governing all uses of the oceans and their resources.
-UNCLOS was opened for signature on 10 December 1982 in Jamaica and entered into force on 16 November 1994 – after the 60th ratification.
+Dr Raymon van Anrooy, WECAFC Secretary, presented “International fisheries instruments of importance to fisheries in the ABNJ of the WECAFC region”.
+He discussed binding and non-binding instruments of relevance to ABNJ fisheries; the main instrument being the United Nations Convention on the Law of the Sea (UNCLOS), which lays down a comprehensive regime of law and order in the world’s oceans and seas establishing rules governing all uses of the oceans and their resources.
+Opened for signature on 10 December 1982 in Jamaica, UNCLOS entered into force on 16 November 1994 – after the sixtieth ratification.
 The presentation described the main relevant articles of UNCLOS for fisheries, responsibilities of coastal States and flag States, and highlighted the differences in regimes for the exclusive economic zones (EEZs) and ABNJ areas.

-He referred to the commonly used fisheries terminology, which is detailed in the following figure.
+He referred to the commonly used fisheries terminology, which is detailed in Figure 2.

+Figure 2

+Fishery terminology